 Below our Las Vegas criminal defense attorneys discuss “motions to withdraw a plea” in Nevada including the time frame for vacating judgments and the process for asking to vacate a conviction.
 Click on a topic to go directly to that section.

-- 1. What is a “motion to withdraw a plea” in Las Vegas, Nevada?
+- 1. What is a “motion to withdraw a plea”?

-- 2. What kinds of pleas may defendants request to withdraw?
+- 2. What kinds of pleas can be withdrawn?

-- 5. On what grounds would a court grant a “habeas corpus petition”?
+- 5. What about a “habeas corpus petition”?

-- 7. Can a defendant appeal a court’s denial to withdraw a plea?
+- 7. Can I appeal if the judge refuses to withdraw my plea?

-- 8. May a defendant request to withdraw a plea more than once in the same case?
+- 8. May I request to withdraw a plea more than once in the same case?

-For people who have been convicted at trial, see our article for motions for a new trial in Nevada.
+For people who have been convicted at trial, see our article for motions for a new trial.

 1. What is a “motion to withdraw a plea”?